-Do you have the belief you must live out a seventy year life?
+Do you have the belief you must live out a seventy-year life?
 That wasn’t Paul’s attitude.
 He was willing to shorten his life for the cause of Christ.
 Life will go on without us.
 We are not as important as we often think we are.
-There will be a few people who will miss us, this life is just a proving ground for eternity.
+There will be a few people who will miss us; this life is just a proving ground for eternity.
 Death is the beginning of eternity for us.

 ‘Therefore rejoice, O heavens, and you who dwell in them!
 Woe to the inhabitants of the earth and the sea!
 For the devil has come down to you, having great wrath, because he knows that he has a short time”

 The Devil’s days are numbered.
 Because he only has three and a half more years to do what he has to do, he vents his spleen.
-His program will come to an end and he will wind up in the Lake of Fire.
+His program will come to an end, and he will wind up in the Lake of Fire.

-Satan tries to prosecute Christians but Jesus our defense attorney has enough evidence to free us from the charges.
+Satan tries to prosecute Christians, but Jesus, our defense attorney, has enough evidence to free us from the charges.

 Jesus defeated Satan.
 He came to an ignominious defeat.
 Why should we be deceived by his misrepresentations?
-Our defense attorney, Jesus Christ, makes appeal for us in the courts of heaven.
+Our defense attorney, Jesus Christ, makes an appeal for us in the courts of heaven.

-As in any kind of war, it is important to know the strategy of the enemy.
+As in any war, it is important to know the strategy of the enemy.
 If we do not know the plan of attack, we will be vulnerable to Satan’s war on our souls.
 If the Christian does not realize that he is at war with a supernatural being, he will be most vulnerable to his attack.